easy-apps-xyz/docs/resources/privacypolicy.md

 - Respond to support inquiries
 - Send billing and subscription information
 - Provide technical assistance

-We do not send marketing emails unless you explicitly opt in to receive them.
+- Send marketing emails

+You can always opt out of receiving marketing emails.

 ### 3.5 Security and Compliance

-We use collected information to:
+We use the collected information to:
 - Detect and prevent fraud, abuse, and violations of our Terms of Service
 - Ensure compliance with Discord's Terms of Service
 - Protect the security and integrity of the Service